ga4gh-duri/ga4gh-duri.github.io/researcher_ids/README.md

 Organizations and individuals issuing and using RI Claims must adhere to corresponding data access and data protection policies and regulations, with respect to both the data to which RI Claims may be used to gain access, and to the personal data of the individual to which RI Claims apply.

-### Example: scientific use case of GA4GH RI Claims implementation in (e.g biobank) data discovery using ELIXIR and Beacon
+### Example scientific use case of GA4GH RI Claims implementation: biobank data discovery using ELIXIR and Beacon

 Biobank collections across the globe need a secure way to make data created from their samples discoverable.
 Beacon service supports this process, and makes simple searching like finding an existence (YES/NO) of a genomic variant publicly possible.
 However, after discovering datasets the next thing a user typically wants is to make a more detailed query.
-How many variants have been detected in total with the variant in question?
-Can I derive an allele frequency information across global collections?
-Is it possible to gain access to the original datasets where the anonymised statistical data has been derived from?
+How many individuals have been detected in total with the variant in question?
+Can I derive allele frequency information across global genome data collections?
+Is it possible to gain access to the original datasets where the anonymised statistical data has been calculated?

-These questions means user needs to have a deeper data access "tier" to the datasets underlying the search.
+These questions mean that user needs to have a deeper data access "tier" to the datasets underlying the search.
 The data access committees responsible for each of the datasets need to consider that the users asking for deeper access are who they claim to be, which organisation they are affiliated to, and evaluate the purpose why data access is being requested before giving access.

 GA4GH RI Claims has two major technical use cases, Registered Access and Controlled Access which both can be applied to the biobank data discovery use case.
 RI Claims implementation of Registered Access in the ELIXIR research infrastructure and Beacon services is activated when a deeper data access is requested.

 The user first authenticates using their unique ELIXIR ID.
-Authentication information is passed from the user's home organisation via an identity federation to the Beacon service using ELIXIR infrastructure services.
+Authentication information is passed from the user's home organisation identity provider service to the Beacon service using a trust framework of an identity federation and ELIXIR's infrastructure services.
 No usernames & password information are being passed, but Beacon receives a standard signal from ELIXIR that the user is authenticated to a certain level of assurance.

-Identity federations provide limited information about a user.
+Identity federations provide limited information about a user to the relying services (i.e. Beacon).
 Information about the user can at this point be enriched with RI Claims like their status and role as the researcher.
-Claims could be requested and sent to the Beacon service relying on ELIXIR if they are needed to evaluate data access rights.
+Claims could be requested and sent to the Beacon service relying on ELIXIR, for instance if they are needed to evaluate deeper data access rights.
 An established status and affiliation as a researcher could alone allow deeper searching of the underlying data, depending on the data access policies guarding the terms why data was originally created.

-(This is an example use case for of Registered access.
-Controlled access to data requires an active interaction with a Data Access Committee body.
-Instead of researcher status claims, access rights given to an authenticated user are stored on a data access grant claim that relying service may in a similar way request from trusted sources such as ELIXIR.)
+This is an example use case for Registered access.
+Controlled access to data typically requires an active interaction with a Data Access Committee (DAC) body.
+In the case of Controlled Access, rights given to an authenticated user are stored and may then be retrieved by a trusted service such as ELIXIR in the RI Claim specification format.
+After a user with RI claims has been authenticated and agrees to release such claims to the relying service, the claims can then be released to the relying service that has established a trusted relationship with ELIXIR and the DAC.

 Foreseen impact:

-GA4GH RI Claims standard establishes a standard way how identity and access information can be communicated in a machine-readable way between services and decision makers to serve users with streamlined data access processes.
+GA4GH RI Claims standard establishes a standard way how identity and access information can be communicated in a machine-readable way between services and decision makers to serve users with a more streamlined data access process in collaboration with the data access committees and data hosting services.

 ## Specification Overview